zeropoolnetwork/sharded-storage-docs/article/main.md

 ### Problem Statement

-One of the solutions used for storage scaling today is replication of data.
+One of the solutions used for storage scaling on blockchain today is replication of data.
 It stores each chunk of payload on multiple nodes.
 Nodes produce zero-knowledge proofs of data availability.
 When the number of nodes storing the chunks is low, the network distributes the chunks to other nodes.

 Let's discuss the features of this approach that make it more expensive than Web2 storage.